Adarsh01-code/GoRide-reactNative/README.md

-# NoteFlow-reactNative
+# GoRide-reactNative
-**Note-Flow** is a powerful app that enables users to effortlessly track tasks and jot down notes, empowering them to establish a structured routine and stay focused on their daily goals.
+**Go-Ride** is a cutting-edge transportation app that utilizes an advanced tech stack to provide users with seamless travel experiences.
+The app incorporates a map functionality to enable efficient navigation, while the integration of React Native ensures cross-platform compatibility.
+By leveraging Redux, Go-Ride efficiently stores data, and the integration of captivating animations enhances the user interface, delivering a visually appealing and intuitive experience.

 This application is made using **React-Native**.

 This application is cross-platform and can be opened using **Android/iOS**.

-Download the **Expo Go** app and scan the QR code to use the **NoteFlow** application.
+Download the **Expo Go** app and scan the QR code to use the **GoRide** application.

 ![goRide-Qrcode](https://github.com/Adarsh01-code/GoRide-reactNative/assets/78374434/2364f1fa-70ee-4c2a-b6e2-a987da0b9108)